The medium of instruction for classroom teaching (in all forms) at HKBU is English, except for those courses that are

 - This programme will consider Applied Learning subjects relating to Physical Education at Attained with Distinction (I) or above as the second elective subject;

 High choice banding in JUPAS application is preferred.

 To be physically active is an integral and important part of healthy living.
 With the increasing awareness and need for quality and active lifestyles, the number of public and private sport facilities, fitness clubs and residential clubhouses have increased substantially over the years.
 There is a high demand for professional management of sports and recreation programmes and facilities as well as delivery of quality physical education in school and community environments.
-With the continuous demand for trained graduates in the field of physical education, sport and recreation management, the BA (Hons) in Physical Education and Recreation Management (PERM) Programme was established in 1992.
+With the continuous demand for trained graduates in the field of physical education, sport and recreation management, the Bachelor of Arts (Hons) in Physical Education and Recreation Management (PERM) Programme was established in 1992.
 The overall aim of the PERM Programme is to provide students with sufficient depth and breadth of knowledge, skills and practical experience (internship) in the discipline of physical education and recreation management.
-Furthermore, under the University's ethos of "whole person education", students will also receive a strong liberal arts education that will prepare them for a variety of careers.
+Furthermore, under the University’s ethos of “whole person education”, students will also receive a strong liberal arts education that will prepare them for a variety of careers.

 Specifically, the objectives of the PERM Programme are to enable students to: